Minimal Ingredients for Reward Assignment from Expert Demonstrations: Methods: Simple Reward Assignment Rules

-Similar to Temporal OT and the literature of learning from demonstration \citep{temporal_ot, liu2024ads}, this heuristic exploits an implicit assumption that the non-expert has a similar movement speed to that of the expert agent.
-When $T\approx T_e$, the distance between a non-expert state and the corresponding expert segment is aligned with the temporal information.
-When $T\ll T_e$, unless the non-expert trajectory approaches the expert destination quickly, the distances will be large because non-expert states and expert states are not temporally consistent.
+This rule encodes a mild assumption that trajectories can be compared by coarse phase, in the sense that states occurring at similar relative progress along the trajectory should be compared to one another \citep{liu2024ads, temporal_ot}.
+Unlike OT-based temporal constraints, this correspondence is fixed and does not require solving for an optimal coupling.

-Note that the definition so far considers only the situation where $T\leq T_e$.
-It is also possible that the expert demonstration is shorter than the non-expert trajectory.
-In this case, for any timestep $t>T_e$, we simply compute the distance between $s_t\in\tau$ and the last expert state:
+When the expert demonstration is shorter than the non-expert trajectory, i.e., $T > T_e$, the segment construction in~\Eqref{eq:segments} yields empty segments for $t > T_e$.
+In this case, we assign rewards based on distance to the final expert state:

-The intuition behind this is that for any state beyond the expert horizon, the quality of the non-expert state should be in negative proportion to its distance to the last known expert state, since no further demonstrations are available.

-We have introduced two reward functions, Min-Dist and Seg-match.
-In Appendix \ref{appx:generalized_reward}, we also present a more comprehensive reward formulation which includes both Min-Dist and Seg-match as special cases.